 When assessing the usefulness of attachment theory with the heart and instinct of a mother on the one hand and the critical mind of an anthropologist on the other ... my opinion is this:

-Attachment theory has interesting and compelling insights into:
+The theory of attachment has interesting and compelling insights into:

 ... but as is the problem with grand theories (even when supported by a large body of empirical data) ... it may feel like something is missing!

 So, if you are reading this page as a dedicated parent trying to get to know more about the psychology of children and the particular attachment bond between your and your child:

 I'm not going to say 'don't compare' because we all automatically do it as we all want to fit nicely into the "healthy parenting box" and avoid the "poor parenting box".

 But when you read about attachment theory be aware that if your child's behavior pattern fits some of the not-so-attractive-boxes, it may be because of your child's particular personality.

 The theory of attachment does not take individual infant temperaments and toddler personalities into account!
 This objection is also supported by academic criticism of attachment theory.

 For instance, your child's particular temperament may indicate an insecure attachment, when in fact your child securely attached.

 Bearing this reservation in mind, let's proceed to the main points of attachment theory.